KTH/http-responses/README.md

 # HTTP Responses ![alt text](https://api.travis-ci.org/KTH/http-responses.svg?branch=master)

-Simple ways of returning responses.
+Simple ways of returning responses in a declarative way without status codes.
 Note that it is not async so use it for simple smal stuff.

 ## Demo application